thilothammal/amudha-modern-kitchen/README.md

-# 🏠 Amudha Modern Kitchen – Cupboard Works Website
+# 🏠  Modern cupboards Works Website

 A responsive, visually engaging website for a local modular kitchen brand, showcasing cupboard designs and finishes.
 Built with HTML and CSS, and deployed using GitHub Pages with CI/CD automation via GitHub Actions.